coveo/source.coveo.com/_posts/2019-10-18-wsl-from-dockerfile.md

 Setting up a new computer is always long and difficult.
 From time to time, a new developer joins the team and must setup his computer to build the code from the team's repository.
 This can be a long and frustrating exercise.
 This is even more difficult when the code is cross-platform and has to be built under Linux and Windows.

+In this post, I will show how to transform a dockerfile into a WSL distribution in an automated fashion.
+This allows the Windows developer to build and test the code on Linux using the same build environment as the CI system.

 <!-- more -->

 ## Leveraging the existing tools